 You can get new glasses for several reasons, whether you recently got diagnosed with a refractive error, have a new prescription, or you’re trying out new frames or lenses.
-While you’re likely excited about your new glasses, you may wonder how long it takes to feel comfortable wearing them, if any time is needed.
+But when you try on your new pair of glasses, do objects looked curved like you’re looking through a fishbowl?
+Or does your depth perception feel off?

-Your eye doctor will explain what to expect with your new glasses, but will your eyes need to adjust to them?
+Your eye doctor will explain what to expect with your new glasses.
+Continue reading to learn more about the factors can influence how long it will take your eyes to adjust.

 Do Your Eyes Need to Adjust to New Glasses?